Kaneryaa/devops-networking/README.md

 ## Components
 Devices:

-Computers: These can be desktops, laptops, servers, or any device capable of running networking software.
+ - **Computers**: These can be desktops, laptops, servers, or any device capable of running networking software.
 Switches and Routers: These are critical devices for directing network traffic.
 Switches connect devices within a local area network (LAN), while routers connect different networks and manage traffic between them.
 Network Interface Cards (NICs):